 inspired by his experiences as a London 2012 Games Maker, John has contined his volunteering for the charity Style Acre – supporting adults with learning difficulties

 Would you like your story to appear here?

-If you would like to share your experiences as a volunteer, please email our volunteer co-ordinator and we can provide you with a case study template to complete.
-Alternatively, you are welcome to write your own account, just as David from Arch has done.
+If you would like to share your experiences as a volunteer, please email our Volunteer Coordinator and we can provide you with a case study template to complete.
+Alternatively, you are welcome to write your own account.

 Not a fan of writing?
 How about making a short video clip to tell people what you do as a volunteer, why and what you get out of it.
 You could also go on our new weekly BBC Radio Oxford programme – listen to some clips here.